Battle over Redstone's media empire sparks hope for change

 Viacom, like other media companies, has suffered from falling ratings at its cable networks such as Nickelodeon and MTV as younger viewers migrate online and to mobile video.

-Over the past 12 months, Viacom is down 40 percent, lagging the Standard & Poor's 500 Media Index, which is off only 4.7 percent.
+Over the past 12 months, Viacom is down 40 percent, lagging the Standard & Poor’s 500 Media Index .SPLRCME, which is off only 4.7 percent.
 CBS shares edged down 0.5 percent to $52.49.

 Redstone, who turns 93 on Friday, suffers from diminished mental capacity and is dependent on his daughter, Shari Redstone, the lawsuit said.